Arts Education Grants

 Funding is made possible through the Statewide Community Regrants Program (SCR, formerly known as Decentralization or DEC), a regrant program of the New York State Council on the Arts.

 Requirements for both K-12 In-School projects and Community Based Learning projects:

 - Projects must include a drafted lesson plan with clearly stated learning goals, methodologies, intended outcomes, and means for pedagogic evaluation.

 - Projects must consist of a minimum of three contact sessions with the same teaching artist(s) and a core group of students.
 These contact sessions must occur on separate days.

 - Projects must consist of in-depth, sequential, and participatory learning opportunities incorporating one or more art forms and must be age and skill appropriate.

 Additional Requirements for K-12 In-School Projects:

-- A Letter of Commitment or Support from the partnering public school superintendent.
+- A Letter of Commitment or Support from the partnering public school principal.
 This letter must detail the partnering school's support of the project and outline the anticipated roles and responsibilities of all partners.